mintyfly/kevonc.github.io/_posts/2014-06-18-timezone-difference-from-angular-to-rails.md

 tags: [coding rails angular]
 ---

 Lately I have been working on an internal project at Favorite Medium that uses Angular JS for web interface and Rails for API.
-I set it up this way because I was desperate to learn Angular JS, and I prove my desire right by liking Angular JS a lot.
+I use this stack because I was desperate to learn Angular JS, and I prove my desire right by liking Angular JS a lot.
+I encountered one issue regarding how Angular and Rails interpret time differently based on timezone and it reverts any date I input in the form by a day.
+This is how I solve it.

 In the app, there are multiple date fields, here let's say Date of Birth.
 The user inputs his DOB on a form and sends a request to the Rails API to update the record, straight forward enough.
 The problem I was having was a time difference issue: when a user inputs March 1st, 1990 as his DOB, Angular interprets it as 1990-03-01 00:00 along with your time zone of +08 00.
 The date reaches Rails and because it is using UTC, it flips the time 8 hours back so that the datetime is now 1990-02-28 16:00, and if your database column is Date, it will save as 1990-02-28, missing one day!
 It was quite an annoying issue because I do not care about the time zone difference, I simply want to state a correct date.